enlivengo/admincore/README.md

 #### Customize Views

 When rendering pages, qor will look up templates from qor view paths, and use them to render the page, qor has registered `{current path}/app/views/qor` for your to allow you extend your application from there.
-If you want to customize your views from other places, you could register new path with `service.RegisterViewPath`
+If you want to customize your views from other places, you could register new path with `admin.RegisterViewPath`

 Customize Views Rules: